Reporter Bob Condotta grades the Seahawks’ Week 1 loss to the Rams

 Defensive line

 So much for the hope that the new-look defensive line would revive the defense.
-The Seahawks got no pressure out of any of their alignments, but especially not out of their four-man rush, allowing Matthew Stafford to pick the secondary apart — Seattle had just two QB hits and no sacks in 38 attempts.
-And while the run defense numbers were not bad overall — the Rams had 92 yards on 40 carries — Los Angeles got some key gains on the ground, especially on the early first-TD drive that seemed to give the Rams a lot of confidence.
+The Seahawks got no pressure out of any of their alignments, but especially not out of their four-man rush, allowing Matthew Stafford to pick the secondary apart; Seattle had just two QB hits and no sacks in 38 attempts.
+And while the run-defense numbers were not bad overall — the Rams had 92 yards on 40 carries — Los Angeles got some key gains on the ground, especially on the early first-TD drive that seemed to give the Rams a lot of confidence.

 Grade: F